pablodecm/phd_thesis/src/102_chapter_2.md

 by an algorithm based on the expected properties of each particle type, to obtain a list of *physics objects* and their relevant attributes, which would probably correspond to those that actually were generated in the collision.
-Such approach, that is referred as *particle flow * (PF) event reconstruction [@Sirunyan:2017ulk] within CMS data analysis techniques, has proven very effective to obtain a lower dimensional transformation of the detector readout that is greatly simplifies the interpretation
+Such approach, that is referred as *particle-flow * (PF) event reconstruction [@Sirunyan:2017ulk] within CMS data analysis techniques, has proven very effective to obtain a lower dimensional transformation of the detector readout that is greatly simplifies the interpretation